You've signed in with a UCLA undergraduate student account.

 Most departments and schools have deadlines in November and early December for the following Fall term (nearly a year in advance).

 Be sure to consult your specific UCLA graduate program for the specific deadline for your proposed major.
 Applications to some programs may be considered if received after a program’s stated deadline, provided that the enrollment limitations have not been exceeded.
-Contact the program directly for further information if you are considering trying to apply after a deadline.
 Fellowships and other financial support depend on availability of funds.

-The UCLA application for graduate admission should be used to apply for all programs with the exception of Medicine, Law, Dentistry, and MBA and MFE programs in the Anderson Graduate School of Management, which have separate admission application processes.
+The UCLA application for graduate admission should be used to apply for all programs with the exception of the M.D. in Medicine, the J.D., S.J.D, and L.L.M. in Law, the D.D.S. in Dentistry, and M.B.A. and M.F.E. programs in the Anderson Graduate School of Management, which have separate admission application processes.

 University regulations do not permit an applicant to apply to more than one major, with the exception of already-established concurrent or articulated degrees.